the-lambda-way/CarbMetSim/issues.md

 * Moved the global variables into SimCtl.
 As a result, multiple simulators can exist side-by-side.
 * SimCtl is now the main (non-textual) interface.
 The body and organs are accessed through SimCtl.
 * Moved externally accessed variables from private to public (encapsulation will need to be improved in the future).
 Moved variables only internally used from public to private.
 * Changed programmer-related error checks into assertions.
+Changed user-related errors into exceptions.
 * Simplified many things, including moving subprocesses into their own functions.
 * There was inconsistent code formatting and style, so I picked my own and applied it everywhere.

-## TODO BEFORE MERGING
-* Change runtime error strategy, the sim should not exit the program.
-* Get system tests to work.